npcole/npyscreen/docs/Documentation.rst

     If this is set, new forms will be created with keypress_timeout set to this, provided they know what application they belong to - i.e. they have been passed *parentApp=* at creation time.
 If you are using NPSAppManaged, this will happen automatically.

 *while_waiting()*, *_internal_while_waiting()*
-    Applications can also have a while_waiting method.
+    Applications can also have a *while_waiting* method.
 You can define and override this at will, and it will be called while the application is waiting for user input (see the while_waiting method on forms).
-The *_internal_while_waiting()* method is for internal use.
+The *_internal_while_waiting()* method is for internal use by npyscreen.

 NPSApp
 ------